hashicorp/terraform-provider-awscc/docs/resources/applicationsignals_service_level_objective.md

 <a id="nestedatt--request_based_sli--request_based_sli_metric--monitored_request_count_metric--bad_count_metric"></a>
 ### Nested Schema for `request_based_sli.request_based_sli_metric.monitored_request_count_metric.bad_count_metric`

-Required:

-- `id` (String) A short name used to tie this object to the results in the response.

 Optional:

 - `account_id` (String) The ID of the account where the metrics are located, if this is a cross-account alarm.
 - `expression` (String) The math expression to be performed on the returned data.
+- `id` (String) A short name used to tie this object to the results in the response.
 - `metric_stat` (Attributes) A metric to be used directly for the SLO, or to be used in the math expression that will be used for the SLO.
 Within one MetricDataQuery, you must specify either Expression or MetricStat but not both. (see [below for nested schema](#nestedatt--request_based_sli--request_based_sli_metric--monitored_request_count_metric--bad_count_metric--metric_stat))
 - `return_data` (Boolean) This option indicates whether to return the timestamps and raw data values of this metric.

 <a id="nestedatt--request_based_sli--request_based_sli_metric--monitored_request_count_metric--bad_count_metric--metric_stat"></a>
 ### Nested Schema for `request_based_sli.request_based_sli_metric.monitored_request_count_metric.bad_count_metric.metric_stat`

-Required:
+Optional:

 - `metric` (Attributes) This structure defines the metric used for a service level indicator, including the metric name, namespace, and dimensions. (see [below for nested schema](#nestedatt--request_based_sli--request_based_sli_metric--monitored_request_count_metric--bad_count_metric--metric_stat--metric))
 - `period` (Number) The granularity, in seconds, to be used for the metric.
 - `stat` (String) The statistic to use for comparison to the threshold.
 It can be any CloudWatch statistic or extended statistic.

-Optional:

 - `unit` (String) If you omit Unit then all data that was collected with any unit is returned, along with the corresponding units that were specified when the data was reported to CloudWatch.
 If you specify a unit, the operation returns only data that was collected with that unit specified.
 If you specify a unit that does not match the data collected, the results of the operation are null.
 CloudWatch does not perform unit conversions.

 <a id="nestedatt--request_based_sli--request_based_sli_metric--monitored_request_count_metric--bad_count_metric--metric_stat--metric"></a>